desktop/desktop/docs/contributing/setup-linux.md

 You will need to install these tools on your machine:

- - Node.js v8.12.0 (also ensure you can build native modules)
+ - Node.js
  - Yarn
- - Python 2.7
+ - Python 2
  - Electron dependencies

 ## Node.js

-The GitHub Desktop toolchain currently requires Node 8.x currently, and the NodeJS project has instructions for installing across a variety of distributions and package managers.
+The NodeJS project has instructions for installing across a variety of distributions and package managers.

 Find your distribution on [this list](https://nodejs.org/en/download/package-manager/)